RSS-Bridge/rss-bridge/docs/05_Bridge_API/02_BridgeAbstract.md

 ## saveCacheValue

 Within the context of the current bridge, stores a value by key in the cache.
+Optionally specifies the cache duration in seconds for the key.
 The value can later be retrieved with [loadCacheValue](#loadcachevalue).

 ```php